Okipa/laravel-table/README.md

 * Define a default column key guessed from a snake_case formatting of the column title
 * Define a default cell value from the column key

-Optionally, you may pass a second `string $key` argument to set a specific column key.
+Optionally, you may pass a second `string $attribute` argument to set a specific column key.

 ```php
 namespace App\Tables;